Call for Abstracts

 To promote advancements in modeling and simulation (ModSim) research, we are soliciting community input in the form of abstracts.
-If accepted, author(s) will be invited to offer a presentation at the annual gathering of our community, the ModSim 2021 Workshop.
+If accepted, author(s) will be invited to offer a poster and short presentation at the annual gathering of our community, the ModSim 2022 Workshop.

-The overarching theme for this year’s workshop is Modeling and Simulation in the Artificial Intelligence Era.
-The emphasis will be on AI-driven methodologies, tools, best practices, projects, and initiatives that aim to address the challenges and achieve the goal of modeling performance, power, and reliability of high-performance systems under a realistic application workload.
+The overarching theme for this year’s workshop is Reflections on ModSim: Successes, Failures, and the Future.
+The emphasis will be on methodologies, tools, best practices, projects, and initiatives that aim to address the challenges and achieve the goal of modeling performance, power, and reliability of high-performance systems under a realistic application workload.
 Submissions related to this year’s workshop theme, imparting lessons learned from specific projects, methods, tools, and use cases are highly encouraged.

 Abstract Submission Guidelines

 There is no set word limit for abstract submissions.
-However, please limit your submission to one page with no smaller than 11-point font type.
-The abstract should provide an overview that adequately summarizes the topic(s) presented and any proposed impact on ModSim research or techniques, especially related to modeling and simulation in the era of artificial intelligence.
+However, please limit the submission to one page with no smaller than 11-point font type.
+The abstract should provide an overview that adequately summarizes the topic(s) presented and any proposed impact on ModSim research or techniques, especially any relevant to the workshop theme.